 The Collaborative is a regional public, multi-service agency authorized by State statute to develop, manage and provide services to local educational agencies.
 More specifically, the collaborative creates programs and provides services for children with a wide range of special education needs.
 Pursuant to the provisions of Massachusetts General Laws, Chapter 40, Section 4E as most recently amended, the Collaborative is an Agreement entered into in 1975 by the school committees of Fitchburg, Leominster and Clinton acting for and on behalf of their respective cities, towns or regional school districts.
-This agreement has been reaffirmed over time adding Lunenburg, Gardner, West Boylston, Winchendon, the Ayer Shirley Regional School District, the Quabbin Regional School District, North Middlesex Regional School District and the Ashburnham/Westminster Regional School Districts as members.
-It was last reaffirmed and modified in 2020.
+This agreement has been reaffirmed over time adding Lunenburg, Gardner, West Boylston, Winchendon, the Ayer Shirley Regional School District, the Quabbin Regional School District, North Middlesex Regional School District, the Ashburnham/Westminster Regional School District and the Narragansett regional School District as members.
+It was last reaffirmed and modified in FY2022.